IPLEDGE program: Process

-Once a doctor decides a patient is a candidate for isotretinoin, they counsel the patient to ensure they understand the drug and the potential side effects.
-Once the patient signs the necessary paperwork, their doctor will give them a patient ID number, ID card, and program educational materials.
-After a patient has been registered in iPLEDGE by their doctor, they receive their password in the mail within 5–10 business days.
+Once a prescriber decides a patient is a candidate for isotretinoin, they counsel the patient to ensure they understand the drug and the potential side effects.
+Once the patient signs the necessary paperwork, their prescriber will give them a patient ID number, ID card, and program educational materials.
+After a patient has been registered in iPLEDGE by their prescriber, they receive their password in the mail within 5–10 business days.

 iPLEDGE originally classified patients as females of child-bearing potential (FCBPs), females not of child-bearing potential (FnCBPs), or males.
 Effective December 13, 2021 iPLEDGE switched to gender neutral categories: patients who can get pregnant and patients who cannot get pregnant.

 Patients who can get pregnant are required to pick and use two birth control methods (abstinence included), and must take doctor-administered pregnancy tests in two consecutive months.
 After the second (confirmatory) negative pregnancy test, the patient must also take an online comprehension test to ensure they understand the requirements of the Program.
 Once those two items are complete, the patient is authorized to receive drug at an authorized pharmacy.
 From the date of the second (confirmatory) negative pregnancy test, a patient who can get pregnant has seven days to pick up their prescription.
 They must see their doctor and take a pregnancy test in each subsequent month in order to get another prescription for the next 30 days.

 Patients who cannot get pregnant must see their doctor every month, but don't have to take the pregnancy or comprehension tests.
 They have 30 days from the date of their office visit to pick up their prescriptions.
 After that point they have to see their doctor for another 30-day prescription.

 Before dispensing isotretinoin, the pharmacist must check the iPLEDGE Program website to ensure the patient is authorized to receive the drug.
 Isotretinoin may only be dispensed at authorized US pharmacies that are registered with the iPLEDGE Program, and FDA has taken action against Canadian and internet pharmacies which dispense isotretinoin outside of the iPLEDGE Program.

 The typical course of isotretinoin treatment will last 4–5 months, and is generally considered to be an option when nothing else has worked.